Alexander Central High School: Demographics

 For the 2010–2011 school year, Alexander Central High School had a total population of 1,714 students and 94.43 staff on a (FTE) basis.

 Administration

-The principal of the school is Doug Rhoney.
+The principal of the school is Brian Lewis.
 He started in 2011 and was previously principal of West Caldwell High School in Lenoir, North Carolina.
-Assistant principals are Crystal Hoke, Brian Lewis, and Janel Lingle.

 Athletics

-Alexander Central is a member of the North Carolina High School Athletic Association (NCHSAA).
-The school colors are blue and vegas gold, and its team name are the Cougars.
+Alexander Central is a member of the North Carolina High School Athletic Association (NCHSAA) and is classified as a 6A school.
+It is a part of the Northwestern 6A/7A Conference.
+The school colors are blue and vegas gold, and its team name is the Cougars.

 The school competes in various sports throughout the school year.
 Fall sports include cheerleading, cross country, football, girls golf, boys soccer, girls tennis, and volleyball.
 Winter sports include boys and girls basketball, cheerleading, indoor track and field, swimming, and wrestling.
 Spring sports include baseball, boys golf, girls soccer, softball, boys tennis, and outdoor track & field.

 The school softball team has had a history of success, winning NCHSAA state championships in 1979, 1991, 1994, 1995, 1996, 2009, 2011, 2013, 2014, and 2018.